troglobit/smcroute/README.md

 About
 -----

-SMCRoute is a UNIX/Linux tool to manage and monitor multicast routes.
+SMCRoute is a static multicast routing daemon providing fine grained control over the multicast forwarding cache (MFC) in the UNIX kernel.
-It supports both IPv4 and IPv6 multicast routing.
+Both IPv4 and IPv6 are fully supported.

-SMCRoute can be used as an alternative to dynamic multicast routers like [mrouted][] or [pimd][] in setups where static multicast routes should be maintained and/or no proper IGMP or MLD signaling exists.
+SMCRoute can be used as an alternative to dynamic multicast routers like [mrouted][], [pimd][], or [pim6sd][] in setups where static multicast routes should be maintained and/or no proper IGMP or MLD signaling exists.

 Multicast routes exist in the UNIX kernel as long as a multicast routing daemon runs.
 On Linux, multiple multicast routers can run simultaneously